Righteous Branch of the Church of Jesus Christ of Latter-day Saints

-The Righteous Branch of the Church of Jesus Christ of Latter-day Saints, also known as The Righteous Branch, The Branch Church, The Peterson Group and Christ's Church, is a fundamentalist Mormon sect of the Latter Day Saint movement.
+The Righteous Branch of the Church of Jesus Christ of Latter-day Saints, also known as The Righteous Branch, The Branch Church, The Peterson Group and Christ's Church, is a fundamentalist Mormon denomination of the Latter Day Saint movement.
 It is based in Iron County, Utah.

 The Righteous Branch has approximately 100 to 200 members, most near Modena on Utah State Route 56 in Iron County, 7 mi west of Beryl.
 The church's property was originally part of its founder's property outside of Cedar City, and is not part of the incorporated city.
-Some sect members live near Tonopah in Nye County, Nevada.
+Some sect members live near Tonopah in Nye County, Nevada as well across the US and internationally.